jacobmmorgan/School-Notes/Untitled.md

 The star and crescent shall not be worn by every man but only by him who is worthy to wear it he must be a gnetleman a man of honor and courage man of zeal yet humble he must be an intelligent man a man of truth

+The star and crescent shall not be worn by every man but only by him who is w